Counterbalance Forklift Training

 Home / Forklift Courses / Counterbalance Forklift Training

-Our counterbalance forklift courses include both classroom-based theory lessons and practical sessions using the counterbalance truck.
-These courses follow the guidelines and timings set out by ITSSAR and adhere to the Health and Safety Commission’s Approved Code of Practice, ensuring that employers meet their legal obligations to provide adequate training for all counterbalance forklift operators.
+Our courses include classroom-based theory lessons and practical sessions using the counterbalance lift truck.
+Following ITSSAR guidelines and the Health and Safety Commission’s Approved Code of Practice, we ensure employers meet their legal obligations to provide adequate training for all counterbalance forklift operators.

-The theory work builds gradually, allowing time to absorb the information before moving to the next stage.
+We use various techniques to cater to all learning preferences, including forklift models, videos, PowerPoint presentations, worksheets, and handouts.
+Theory work builds gradually, allowing time to absorb information before moving to the next stage.
 Practical lessons are demonstrated, and trainees are given ample time to practice under close supervision.

-While the word “test” can be intimidating, we are here to guide trainees through each section.
+While the word “test” can be intimidating, we are here to guide trainees through each section with support and encouragement.

 Counterbalance forklifts can be powered by electricity or internal combustion engines.
 Electric models use batteries, with traditional lead-acid batteries being the most common.
 However, lithium-ion batteries, which offer faster charging and are almost maintenance-free, are gaining popularity.
-Internal combustion models are typically fueled by diesel or liquid petroleum gas (LPG), with the power source located under the driver’s seat.
+Internal combustion models are typically fuelled by diesel or liquid petroleum gas (LPG), with the power source positioned under the driver’s seat.

 COUNTERBALANCE TRAINING FROM A COMPANY THAT CARES